 THE MAXWELL STREET MARKET TODAY

-FRESH PRODUCE, RARE FINDS, GREAT STREET CUISINE, and cultural programming
+FRESH PRODUCE, RARE FINDS, GREAT STREET CUISINE, and cultural programming and partnerships

 Pushcarts, Peddlers, and Permits

 Once the city officially established the open-air market on Maxwell Street in 1912, an economy sprang up.
 Small cottages fronting on the street were soon built up into solid two and three-story storefront buildings.
 In front of the stores, vendors set up not only pushcarts and tables, but permanent stands with windows that closed up so the wares could be stored overnight.
 A 1931 ordinance made non-store vendors take down their wares between 7 p.m. and 6 a.m.
 Some of the stands were grandfathered in, though, and became permanent, even holding street addresses.
 The tarp roofs of the stands formed a cool, breezy canopy in summer, creating a relaxed atmosphere for shopping and bartering.
 Peddlers carried their wares on their backs or pushed small wagons and shopping carts, vying for the best spaces to set up.
 A Market Master collected small fees from vendors and saw that trash barrels and other city services were in place.

 Brick-and-mortar stores got customers’ attention amid the cacaphony of peddlers and stands by employing “pullers” to guide passing people inside their doors.
 The “pullers” would physically take the arm of a passer-by and attempt to direct them inside the shops, convincing them of the bargains they simply could not afford to pass up.